Bucharest Metro (Subway)

 How to know the direction where the train is going

-In front of the train, on the electronic panel above the windshield, you will see the name of the terminus station for that direction.
-For example, if you are in Piata Unirii and you would like to travel to Piata Universitatii, you will need to travel 1 stop in the direction of Pipera using M2 Line.
+In front of the train, on the electronic panel above the windshield, you will see the name of the last station for that direction.
+For example, if you are in Piata Unirii and you would like to go to Piata Universitatii, you will need to travel 1 stop in the direction of Pipera using M2 Line.
 M2 line is showed on the map as M2 Berceni - Pipera (those names meaning the terminus stations for the M2 line).

-Inside the modern trains you will notice an lcd panel that will show you in romanian and english the name of the next stop, if the stop is on the left or the right side and the connections you have with buses and trams.
-There is also an announcement in romanian with the name of the next stop.
+Inside the modern trains you will notice an lcd panel that will show you in Romanian and English the name of the next stop, if the stop is on the left or the right side and the connections you have with buses and trams.
+There is also an announcement in Romanian with the name of the next stop.

 In each station you will see lcd panels showing the exact time when the next train will come.
 For more information you can visit www.metrorex.ro

 Photo Source - www.metrorex.ro